Keoffor/geoip-nginx/certbotSSL.md

 Certbot by default is programmatically set to run twice a day and automatically renew any certificate that’s within thirty days of expiration.

-Do a dry-run with `certbot` to simulate the renewal process. if you see no errors, then you are all set to go!.
+Do a dry-run with `certbot` to simulate the renewal process. `sudo certbot renew --dry-run`

+if you see no errors, then you are all set to go!.

 **Output:**
 ```